gilbert227/protein/README.md

 ```
 This is the custom made User Interface of the project, the user can easily submit the input arguments he/she wants to use to perform the provided algorithms.

 The second way is to use the Python Console.
 As most code in the project is designed to be used as a package, one must import these functions.
-For simplicity, import_packages.py imports all these immediately.
-So run:
+For simplicity, import_packages.py imports all these immediately, do make sure to stay in this directory.
+Run:

 ```
 Python